mozilla/firefox-browser-architecture/text/0002-extracting-necko.md

 ## Motivation

-If — as we expect — Mozilla will need to build consistent native applications across platforms, and background services on desktop, it would be beneficial in theory to leverage our existing investment in our network layer, avoiding the confusing situation of having two ways to configure network settings, and avoiding the possibility of different behaviors in different parts of an application.
+We expect that Mozilla will need to build consistent native applications and background services across platforms, including services and applications that don't run Gecko atop a profile directory.
+To do this it would be beneficial (in theory) to leverage our existing investment in our network layer, avoiding the confusing situation of having multiple ways to configure network settings, and avoiding the possibility of different behaviors in different parts of an application.

 Furthermore, we expect the question of reuse to recur.
 Necko is sometimes characterized as being a relatively self-contained piece of mozilla-central's compiled code, so it should be one of the easiest to reuse.
 Also, its interdependencies are probably applicable to other components, so it's a good opportunity to learn.